Mastering progressive web apps

 Finishing the first PWA

-Participants will be able to understand charts and measures on Web Performance and they will understand how to improve the performance of their PWAs, including the RAIL goals, new APIs to measure and improve performance, and extreme techniques that we can apply.
+- How to improve the performance of your PWAs with RAIL goals, new APIs to measure and improve performance, and extreme techniques

 All the power to PWAs

 - An introduction to modern APIs, such as share, web payments, WebVR, and WebBluetooth

 - New distribution mechanisms such as the Physical Web

 Max Firtman is a mobile and web developer, trainer, speaker, and writer.
 Max teaches mobile HTML5 and performance trainings for top companies around the world.
 The founder of IT-training company ITMaster, Max is a well-known professional in the mobile web community.
 He blogs about mobile web platforms on Mobilexweb.com, keeps compatibility tables updated at Mobilehtml5.org, and has written many books, including Programming the Mobile Web (available in a second edition) and the recent High Performance Mobile Web, published by O’Reilly Media.
 He is a frequent speaker at conferences, including QCon, Mobilism, OSCON, Velocity, Fluent, Google Developer Day, JSConf, GOTO, AdobeCamp, and many other events around the world.
 Max has been widely recognized for his work in the mobile web community.
 He is an Adobe Community Professional, Microsoft IE User Agent, Nokia Developer Champion, and BlackBerry Elite, among other distinctions.